hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 There are different types of information, from Raw Byte to specific cases.

-The creation of a Storage Entry is associated one SSI entry (the onwer).
+The creation of a Storage Entry is associated one SSI entry (the owner).
 Any  must be .
 For the Storage Events (CreateStorage/UpdateStorage) to be valid it must:
 - have a valid signature.
-- be signed by onwer's key
+- be signed by owner's key
   - using the $SIGNATURE_ALGORITHM
   - with the curve $SECP256K1_CURVE_NAME
   - with the purpose KeyUsage 8 (VDR_KEY)
 - have the keys presented on the SSI, at the time of the Event.
 (So rotating the key after does not invalidated the Storage entries.)
-- the SSI (onwer) must not be deactivated.
+- the SSI (owner) must not be deactivated.

 #### Storage Create Event

 This Event event create a Storage Entry.
-The storage owne by the `ssi_ref (1)`
+The storage owner by the `ssi_ref (1)`
 The hash of this Event will be used as the reference/id of this entry.

 ```proto